Gilbert, Vanessa Monica

-I share daily sheets, observations and written assessments including the 2 year old Progress Check to highlight any additional support that may be required.
+I share daily observations and written assessments including the 2 year old Progress Check to highlight any additional support that may be required.
 Half term assessments and termly reports are shared with the parents in the Learning Journals.
-The 'Next Steps' targets on each observation.
+The 'Next Steps' targets on regular observations.
 I communicate with and listen to parents.

 I do know how to make the appropriate referrals to other childcare professionals if required and will do this with the parent.